 you need to climb the ridge to your right and hope to find a climbable route.

 There is no easy way to cross the Whitney Glacier but you need to cross it left

 to right.
-There is always ice in this section.
 If you don't have crampons,

 you need to find a clean, safe route over the rocky ridge, which might lead